clemblanco/resume/README.md

 [LinkedIn](https://www.linkedin.com/in/clemblanco) | [X](https://x.com/clemblanco) | [Email](mailto:mail@clem.io)

-I’m a passionate software developer who loves solving problems.
+I’m a passionate software engineer who loves solving problems.
 I strive for maintainable user-centric products, clean and efficient codebases, and high-performing teams where standards, tools, and processes smooth the development to deployment journey.

 Naturally curious, I work to maintain a broad range of skills, from architecture to web and mobile tech, to DevOps, to team development.
 I'm a big fan of Laravel, praise open source and contribute when possible.
 Ultimately, I enjoy producing solid, meaningful products.
 ## Skills & Technologies